Phil Stambaugh: Professional career

-Buffalo Bills

 After going undrafted in the 2000 NFL draft, Stambaugh signed with the Buffalo Bills of the National Football League (NFL).
 He was released during the first set of roster cuts prior to the team's final preseason game.

-New Orleans Saints

 In 2001, Stambaugh signed with the New Orleans Saints.

-Rhein Fire

 In 2001, Stambaugh was allocated to the Rhein Fire of NFL Europe.

-Jacksonville Jaguars

 In 2001, Stambaugh signed with the Jacksonville Jaguars.

-New Haven Ninjas

 In 2002, Stambaugh played for the New Haven Ninjas of af2.
 He suffered an injury in his non-throwing shoulder during a game.

-New York Giants

 On May 31, 2002, Stambaugh signed with the New York Giants.
 He was released on the opening day of training camp.

-Berlin Thunder

 In 2003, Stambaugh signed with the Berlin Thunder.
 With the Thunder he led the league in completion percentage with 66.5%.

-Pittsburgh Steelers

 In 2003, Stambaugh signed with the Pittsburgh Steelers.
 On August 23, 2003, he was released.

-Philadelphia Eagles

 On May 26, 2004, Stambaugh signed with the Philadelphia Eagles.
 Following the signing of former Pro Bowl quarterback Jeff Blake, he was released.